 By using common sense and taking everyday precautions, you can safeguard your health.
-Here are some tips:
+Some tips:

 - Inform yourself about the particular health risks of the country you will be visiting and be meticulous in observing recommended precautions. - Students with existing medical conditions should consult their personal physicians regarding special precautions they may need to take.
 It is important to tell your physician the location(s) you will be visiting. - If you wear glasses or contact lenses, take along an extra pair, plus a copy of your lens prescription.
 Pack enough lens cleaning solution for the entire trip. - Always carry a wallet card or wear a necklace or bracelet stating any special conditions you have (such as diabetes, asthma, etc.).
 Be sure to list allergies to specific medications. - If you are sexually active, use a condom.
-You may have trouble finding reliable brands of condoms abroad; consider taking a supply. - Take care of yourself while traveling: try not to wear yourself down, avoid excessive exposure to the sun, drink plenty of liquids to stay hydrated, and try to get enough sleep.
+You may have trouble finding reliable brands of condoms abroad; consider taking a supply.